simbrain/simbraindocs/src/docs/workspace/couplings.md

 - A coupling from a single neuron to a single neuron in another network.
 - A coupling from a neuron's activation to a bar in a bar chart.
 - A coupling from a neuron's activation to an agent's "motor" (turn left, turn right, go straight)
-- A coupling from a neuron's activation to a specific column in a **Data World**.
+- A coupling from a neuron's activation to a specific column in a [Data World](../worlds/dataworld.html).
 If the data world is in iteration mode, then with each iteration of the workspace the current neuron activation is "logged" in a specific column of the dataworld.
-- A coupling from a neuron's activation to text in a **Text World**.
+- A coupling from a neuron's activation to text in a [Text World](../worlds/textworld.html).
 For example, when the neuron is active above .5 make the word "hello" appear in the text world

 # Vector Couplings